HarryLovesCode/Vulkan-API-Book/chap5/chap5.md

 GET_DEVICE_PROC_ADDR(device, QueuePresentKHR);
 ```

-We'll insert that right after we call `initSurface` in our constructor.
 We also need to add a few members of our `VulkanExample` class:

 ```cpp
 PFN_vkGetPhysicalDeviceSurfaceSupportKHR fpGetPhysicalDeviceSurfaceSupportKHR;